 French First Names

 The Importance of French First Names!
+French Baby Names

 We respond to our name throughout our lives.
 People associate us with our first name, it forms part of our identity.
 They help to distinguish us from one to another.
 Other people gain immediate and sometimes totally subconscious views of people, just from hearing a name they can therefore give us a distinct advantage in life, or conversely, a disadvantage!
-The choice of a French Baby name is, therefore, incredibly important.
+The choice of French Baby names is, therefore, incredibly important.
 And those of us who choose a baby's name are taking on a responsible task!

-The Origins of French baby names
+The Origins of French baby names: French Baby Names

-Hyphenated French baby names
+Hyphenated French baby names: French Baby Names

 One of the most distinguishing features of the French baby name is the use of Hyphens.
 Examples of male hyphenated are Jean-Jaques or Paul-Henri.
 Examples of female hyphenated are Anne-Marie or Marie-Elise.
-The French also mix genders within hyphenated name's so that a name will consist of one male name and one boy name.
+The French also mix genders within hyphenated name's so that a French name will consist of one male name and one boy name.
 The correct gender is indicated by the first part of the name such as Jean-Marie for a boy and Anne-Louis for a girl.

 Masculine and Feminine versions of French baby names